Memorial Hall & Sanders Theater

-Harvard’s Memorial Hall (Ware & Van Brunt, 1870) is considered one of the foremost examples of the Ruskinian Gothic style in the United States.
-During a comprehensive restoration by the University, EverGreene conserved and reinstated the historic decorative painting and wood finishes in the dining hall, center hall, and Sanders Theater, including: the conservation of original distemper decorative painting and stenciling; the stripping, instaining, and refinishing of southern yellow pine, oak, and walnut woods; and the cleaning of marble memorial plaques.
+Harvard’s Memorial Hall, which was designed by Henry Van Brunt & William Robert Ware, and built in 1870 is considered one of the foremost examples of the Ruskinian Gothic style in the United States.
+During a comprehensive restoration by the University, our team conserved and reinstated the historic decorative painting and wood finishes in the dining hall (Memorial Hall), center hall, and Sanders Theater.